ScooterK/40-dev-projects/README.md

 logic can dictate if need for radio buttons or checkboxes depending on how many correct answers

+Ask for a hint
+	hint removes two false answers.

 click event that checks the answer selected is correct

 ability at end of questions to check and change answer of selected
 ```